Dead People Server

 Claude Shannon (information theorist) -- Dead.
 Alzheimer's.
 Died February 24, 2001.
 Born April 30, 1916.
 Invented binary code and bits Mathematical Theory of Communication.
 Home Page

-Omar Sharif (bridge expert/actor) -- Alive.
-Born April 10, 1932.
-Lawrence of Arabia and Dr. Zhivago - still a great-looking man - would rather play bridge than be in a bad movie.
-IMDb
+Omar Sharif (bridge expert/actor) -- Dead.
+Heart attack/Alzheimer's.
+Died July 10, 2015 Born April 10, 1932.
+Lawrence of Arabia and Dr. Zhivago - a great-looking man into his 70s - perferred to play bridge rather than be in a bad movie, died same day as Roger Rees twitter IMDb Obituary

 Ray Sharkey (actor) -- Dead.
 AIDS.
 Died June 11, 1993.
 Born November 14, 1952.
 IMDb